kcas3/kcas3/README.md

 ### Welcome to my GitHub profile
 - A little about myself
-	- I am an IT Support Specialist
-	- I am currently trying to reteach myself some of my long forgotten programming skills
+	- I am currently an IT Support Specialist, currently trying to reteach myself some of my long forgotten programming skills
-	- I like to play and produce absolutely terrible sounding music, which you can probably find somewhere on my website
+	- I like to play and produce absolutely terrible sounding music, which you can probably find somewhere on my website unless I have privated it all
 	- I'm sure more will get added to this eventually, but for now it's gonna be pretty bare
-- 🔭 I am currently working on a couple tools to make my life easier at work, but they are just theoretical and not really being implemented anywhere
+- 🔭 I am currently working on a couple tools to make my life easier at work, but they are just theoretical and not really being implemented anywhere except on my local machine, if at all.
+Some of the repos are public, but they're pretty much CS101 levels of programming.
 - 🌱 I’m currently learning 3D modeling in Blender and teaching myself PowerShell

 <!--